bitcoindevkit/bitcoindevkit.org/content/blog/2021/compact_filters_demo.md

   - `Descriptors`
   - `Blockchain`

-BDK comes with default implementations of all them that developers can start with.
+BDK comes with default implementations of all them that developers can start with out of the box.
 Developers can also create there own custom implementations and plug it into BDK (thanks to rust magic of `Traits`).

+BDK also supports [BIP158](https://github.com/bitcoin/bips/blob/master/bip-0158.mediawiki) communication protocol, which allows creation of `BIP157` type compact filter SPV nodes.
+This capability is extended to wallet with BDK's `Blockchain` data structure.
+The [API](https://docs.rs/bdk/0.8.0/bdk/blockchain/trait.Blockchain.html) for `compact_filters` backend is similar to any other kind of backends, so wallet devs don't need to worry about all the details.
+Its ok if the dev haven't even heard of `BIP157`, BDK takes care of that in background.

-BDK implements the BIP158 communication protocol, that wallet devs can use to create their own Neutrino node that can request and receive filter data from one or many full nodes.
-This capability can be unlocked by using BDK with the `compact_filters` feature.
+This capability can be unlocked by compiling BDK with the `compact_filters` feature.
 Once enabled, BDK will be able to create wallets with the `compact_filters` type `Blockchain` backend.
-(The default `Blockchain` is a electrum server)
+(The default backend is electrum server)

 #### bdk-cli
 `bdk-cli` is a lightweight [REPL](https://codewith.mu/en/tutorials/1.0/repl) wrapper over the BDK library to facilitate quick and easy demonstration of BDK capabilities in command-line.
 Wallet devs can use this tool to quickly try out different possibilities with BDK.

-In this tutorial, We will use `bdk-cli` to demonstrate some basic BDK functionalities as a Neutrino wallet.
+In this tutorial, We will use `bdk-cli` to demonstrate some basic wallet functionalities using `compact_filters` backend.

 ## Tutorial Scope
-To demonstrate basic wallet functionalities, with Neutrino backend using `bdk-cli`
+Basic wallet workflow we will cover:

   - create and sync a wallet,
   - receive a transaction,